Category: Article

 An infinite game player cares about stats like the ~42,000 US city parks with basketball hoops.
 They care that ~40% of 13-17 year olds regularly play pick-up basketball, and the ~18,000 US high schools that sponsor basketball programs.

 Many competitive pursuits die as a finite games because they are dominated by an early elite who are hostile to newcomers and casuals.
-They choose winning a smaller outcome over competing for a larger outcome.
+They choose winning smaller victories over competing for a larger outcome.

-Venture capital, the success of Silicon Valley, and much of today’s technological progress, was built on an infinite game: Recognising the opportunity to develop an ecosystem, rather than simply dominating what little existed.
+Venture capital, the success of Silicon Valley, and much of today’s technological progress, was built on an infinite game: The pursuit of abundance through innovation, rather than simply dominating the status quo.

-When an investor (either GP or LP) says indiscriminately that VC does not need more capital, they are implicitly advocating for a finite game.
-They prefer that competition is restricted, even if that also limits the scale of opportunity for the category as a whole.
+When an investor (either GP or LP) says indiscriminately that VC does not need more capital, they are implicitly using a finite game lens.
+They prefer that competition is restricted, and cannot see how that also limits the scale of opportunity for the category as a whole.

 In the US, this attitude is becoming a problem as boutique firms are displaced by agglomerators.
 While the two aren’t in direct competition for LP dollars, the environment is increasingly defined by the participants with the most influence.